 - 1 teaspoon vanilla

-- In a separate medium bowl, beat together the wet ingredients – milk, molasses, eggs, and vanilla.
-Helpful hint: Spray your measuring spoon with a quick hit of nonstick cooking spray before measuring out the molasses.
+- In a separate medium bowl, beat together the milk, eggs, butter or coconut oil, brown sugar, molasses, and vanilla.
+Helpful hint: Spray your measuring spoon with a quick hit of nonstick cooking spray or coat in a bit of oil or butter before measuring out the molasses.
 It’ll slip right out of the spoon, instead of clinging for dear life.

 - Make a well in the center of the dry ingredients, and pour the wet into the dry.
-Mix just until the wet and dry are incorporated.
-I know, awfully brown for pancake batter, isn’t it?
-I love it.
+Mix with a wire whisk just until the wet and dry are incorporated.
+Don’t overmix!
+It’ll make your pancakes tough.
+(I know, awfully brown for pancake batter, isn’t it?
+I love it.)

 - Heat your griddle to 350 degrees (or medium heat).
 You know it’s ready for pancakes when you sprinkle a drop of water on the surface and it jumps around.

-- Add some butter or nonstick cooking spray to your griddle to ensure the pancakes don’t stick.
+- Add a bit of butter, coconut oil, or nonstick cooking spray to your griddle to ensure the pancakes don’t stick.

 - Using a 1/3 cup measuring cup (or 1/2 cup measuring cup for slightly bigger pancakes), pour scoops of batter onto the hot griddle.